Skip to content

 Storage Types

-This environment requires high capacity to store large volumes of raw footage, master files, and intermediate assets.
-It needs good read/write performance to handle concurrent ingest and transcoding jobs, but can tolerate slightly higher latency compared to playout.
+• Characteristics: High capacity for raw footage, high-res masters, and intermediate assets.
+It demands good concurrent I/O performance to handle ingest and transcoding but can tolerate higher access latency than playout.

-Direct Attached Storage (DAS) with high-speed Solid State Drives (SSDs) directly connected to the CasparCG server is often preferred for maximum performance and lowest latency.
+• Implementation: Direct Attached Storage (DAS) using high-speed SSDs (RAID 10) directly connected to the CasparCG playout server is the preferred standard.

 Feature Production Storage Playout Storage